IHE/RAD.IRA/input/pagecontent/rad-x6.md

 The Manager shall ignore any selected resources in the request that are not known based on any previous `DiagnosticReport-open` or `DiagnosticReport-update` events.

-> Note: Unknown resources will be omitted in subsequent Distribute Content Event [RAD-X9] transaction.
-This allows the originating Subscriber to identify which contents were known or unknown.
+> Note: The Manager should continue to process the request and should not return an error due to unknown selected resources.

 #### 2:3.X6.4.2 Select Report Content Response Message